Roy Francis (rugby): Playing career

 Returning to Barrow after the war, Francis represented Great Britain but was controversially overlooked for one Ashes tour to Australia for political reasons, the organisers fearing the ructions that could be caused by travelling to a country with an infamous bar on non-white people.
 He joined Warrington for £800 in July 1948.
 Roy Francis played in Warrington's 13–12 defeat by Huddersfield the Championship Final during the 1948–49 season at Maine Road, Manchester on Saturday 14 May 1949.

-He transferred from Barrow to Hull during November 1949 for a fee of £1,250.
+He transferred from Barrow to Hull FC during November 1949 for a fee of £1,250.
 Francis played his last game on Boxing Day 1955 before switching to coaching, a field in which he was to make an even greater impact.

 Coaching career

 Francis' man-management, coaching methods and use of psychological techniques were considered years ahead of their time.
 He was the first coach to embrace players' families and offer them transport to games.

 Roy Francis was the coach in Hull FC's 13–30 defeat by Wigan in the 1959 Challenge Cup Final during the 1958–59 season at Wembley Stadium, London on Saturday 9 May 1959, in front of a crowd of 79,811, and was the coach in the 5–38 defeat by Wakefield Trinity in the 1960 Challenge Cup Final during the 1959–60 season at Wembley Stadium, London on Saturday 14 May 1960, in front of a crowd of 79,773.

-Francis left Hull F.C. for Leeds in 1963 and oversaw their victory in the 1968 Challenge Cup 'Watersplash' Final during the 1967–68 season at Wembley.
+Francis left Hull FC for Leeds in 1963 and oversaw their victory in the 1968 Challenge Cup 'Watersplash' Final during the 1967–68 season at Wembley.

 Francis moved to Sydney to coach the North Sydney Bears for the 1969 NSWRFL season and stayed until 1970.

 From 1971 to 1973 Francis was Hull FC's team manager.
 He won a Premiership title back at Leeds during the 1974–75 season, and then coached Bradford Northern from 1975.

 He died in April 1989, aged 70.